Hylinn/Minecraft-Forge-Mods/README.md

   ####Air
   *Elemental Material* - Ender pearl
-  *Base Spell (Wind Jump)* - Propels the caster forward as though the performed a sprinting jump.
-Can be used while stationary.
+  *Base Spell (Wind Jump)* - Propels the caster forward as though they performed a sprinting jump.
+Can be used while stationary and when low hunger would not permit running.
+The movement caused by casting Wind Jump does not consume hunger.
   *Spells* - <a href="#air-shield">Air Shield</a>, <a href="#gust">Gust</a>, <a href="#lightning">Lightning</a>, <a href="#safe-fall">Safe Fall</a>, <a href="#vortex">Vortex</a>

   ####Arcane